Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Students in some master’s programs also apply for licensing or certification through professional organizations or state agencies.
 The certificate or license is separate from the master’s degree.
 It is the applicant’s responsibility to inquire about licensing or certification requirements prior to enrolling.

 All applicants must demonstrate competence in written and spoken English.
 This can be done by submitting a satisfactory score on the international TOEFL or IELTS, taken within one year of the date of application.
-Minimum required TOEFL score is 86 for the Internet-based test (IBT) or 567 for the paper-based test (PBT).
+Minimum TOEFL score of 567 for the paper-based test; 227 for the computer-based test; 86 for the Internet-based test.
 IELTS minimum score is 7.0.
 Official test scores must be on file in the Graduate School prior to receipt of the application.

 Applicants attending institutions in China must request official transcripts from the Ministry-authorized verification offices listed below; transcripts directly from an institution cannot be considered official.